 Safety first, of course.
 No walking in a blizzard or ice storm.
 Stay home in driving winds or dangerously below zero temperatures.
 Getting outside is important but staying healthy and safe is always the first concern.

 No one can decide this for you and there is no wrong answer – whatever is comfortable for you is the correct answer.
 This range is a good way to stay accountable too – it helps eliminate excuses.

-- Is walking in the rain or snow acceptable?
+Is walking in the rain or snow acceptable?
 Again, completely personal decision.

 Dress in Layers